cysouw/diathesis/text/c03_summaryDia.md

 ### *Darstellungsantikausativ* (*geben/zeigen+Partizip*) {#sec:summary-prasentativantikausativ}

 The ~~Darstellungsantikausativ~~ (full discussion in [@sec:participles-geben-reflexive-anticausative]) consists of the light verb *geben* with a participle and an obligatory reflexive pronoun.
 It expresses a conscious performance to appear in a certain way by the erstwhile accusative.
 The original nominative cannot be retained.
 The light verb *zeigen* can be used alternatively to *geben*.
-Any difference between these two light verbs needs more investigation.
+The difference (if any) between these two light verbs needs more investigation.

 ::: ex
 a.
 Die Stille entspannt ihn.